-We are thrilled to announce our three latest Centres of Excellence – two schools and one college.
+We are thrilled to announce our three latest Centres of Excellence – two schools and one college where the Story Massage Programme is proving beneficial for self-regulation for children and young adults.
 This prestigious award is presented to schools, charities and organisations where at least four members of staff are trained in the Story Massage Programme and they have been using it for over a year.
 Our Centres of Excellence show remarkable commitment and enthusiasm for delivering the benefits of the programme with care and respect for every individual.

 Access School, Shropshire